mjwhitta/log/README.md

 A simple, extensible logger package.
 Maybe you want a logger that logs to a file and also logs to a websocket.
 Maybe you want to log everything to a file but only portions of certain messages to STDOUT.
+Maybe you don't want to log to STDOUT at all, but rather to a TUI.
 Using the `CustomLogHandler` functionality of this package, you can do anything you want.